xiaolaba/gavrasm_CHT/README.md

 2) download gavrsam, the source code, today, version 3.6, http://www.avr-asm-tutorial.net/gavrasm/index_en.html#source, (hopefuly the author will counts and release update for this user string port soon or later)

-3) download <a href="https://github.com/xiaolaba/gavrasm_CHT/blob/master/gavrlang_cht.pas">gavrlang_cht.pas</a>, gavrlang_cht.pas from this respostory, remname to gavrlang.pas, then copy to folder of the source code
+3) download <a href="https://github.com/xiaolaba/gavrasm_CHT/blob/master/gavrlang_cht.pas">gavrlang_cht.pas</a>, from this respostory, remname to gavrlang.pas, then copy to folder of the source code